shivamchaubey027/Shunya/README.md

-# SDWV - Phase 1: Cryptographic Foundation & Testing
+# Shunya - Phase 1
 This README provides instructions on how to test Phase 1 of the Secure Data Wiper & Verifier (SDWV) project.

 ## Requirements